Bade Dilwala

 Bade Dilwala is a 1999 Indian Hindi-language romance film produced and directed by Shakeel Noorani.
-The film is a remake of the 1994 Hollywood movie It Could Happen to You.
+The film is a remake of the 1994 American film It Could Happen to You.
 It stars Sunil Shetty and Priya Gill in pivotal roles.
-It is unrelated to the 1983-released Bollywood film of the same name.

 Plot

 Police inspector Ram (Sunil Shetty) is a man of his word.
 His wife Manthara (Archana Puran Singh) is obsessed with money and neglects her family in pursuit of getting rich quick.
 She forces Ram to buy a lottery ticket and he obliges.
 When he goes into a restaurant for a snack, he finds that he has no money to tip the waitress Piya (Priya Gill).
 He promises her half the money if he ever wins the lottery.
 And to his surprise, he does!
 But Manthara is not about to give up half of this windfall so easily and as Ram and Piya get closer to each other, they discover a growing attraction.